SyArsRa/wave-height/NOTES.md

 # Overall Approach

 ### 1. Split the application into two independent layers
-- **Python backend** — best suited for heavy data processing with xarray.
+- **Python backend**: best suited for heavy data processing with xarray.
-- **Next.js frontend** — ideal for interactive UIs and map rendering.
+- **Next.js frontend**: ideal for interactive UIs and map rendering.

 ### 2. Next.js Frontend
 - Integrates well with Mapbox and react-map-gl.